 These traditional banks come with a wide network of ATMs and brick-and-mortar branches (but watch out for fees).

-Yes, TIAA is a member-FDIC as well as an equal housing lender.
+Yes, EverBank is a member-FDIC as well as an equal housing lender.

 You’ll find plenty of account options and most of them come with higher interest rates than the national average.
 You’re also covered with an expansive ATM network and generous ATM fee reimbursements.

-Furthermore, TIAA’s mobile app and customer service team seem to be keeping clients happy.
+Furthermore, TIAA’s mobile app and customer service team show a demonstrated commitment to client satisfaction.

-Overall, TIAA should serve most online banking needs.
+Overall, EverBank should serve most online banking needs.
 Take your time, compare it to other banks that you’re considering, and you’re bound to make the right choice.